BobBaylor/stream/README.md

  * Change the default IP to match the setting in the SR865 Setup/Ethernet menu.
  * Make sure the UDP Port setting matches the opened port in your firewall.

+# cap860.py
+## What is this?
+This python script configures the instrument to capture data internally and, when complete, download it to the host computer.
+## How do I run this script?
+You need all the things mentioned for stream.py, above

+## Is that all?
+Like stream.py, you *do* need to set the instrument IP address but you *do not* need to open a port in your firewall.
+Follow the instructions for stream but ignore the stuff about the port.